Passports and Child Custody

 Both parents consent.

 Both parents or guardians can apply in person together for their child’s passport.
 A parent who can’t apply in person can consent by completing form Form DS-3053 and signing it in front of a notary.
 The consent form is valid for three months.
-The parent who will apply in person should take the other parent’s consent form to the passport office.
+The parent who will apply in person should take to the passport office the other parent’s consent form along with a copy of the front and back of the ID presented to the notary.

 One parent shows proof of legal authority to get the passport.